Viktoriya Tomova

-Viktoriya Konstantinova Tomova (Виктория Константинова Томова, born 25 February 1995) is a professional Bulgarian tennis player.
-Tomova reached a career-high WTA singles ranking of world No. 87 achieved on 27 February 2023.
-Her best doubles ranking is world No. 254, achieved on 11 August 2014.

-She is currently the No. 1 Bulgarian in singles.
+Viktoriya Konstantinova Tomova (Виктория Константинова Томова, born 25 February 1995) is a Bulgarian professional tennis player.
+She reached a career-high singles ranking of world No. 46 on 29 July 2024.
+Her best doubles ranking is No. 137, achieved on 8 September 2025.
+Tomova is the current No. 1 Bulgarian female singles player.

-She also plays for the Bulgaria Fed Cup team with a current win–loss record of 12–11.

-Professional career
+Competing for Bulgaria, she has a win–loss record of 13–13 (as of May 2025) in Billie Jean King Cup competitions.

+Career

-2016: WTA debut and top 150
+2016: Top 150

 In July 2016, Tomova reached the biggest final of her career so far at the Hungarian Ladies Open, losing to fellow Bulgarian Elitsa Kostova.
-The following week, she failed to qualify for the Bucharest Open, losing in the final qualifying round to Nadia Podoroska.
+The following week, she failed to qualify for the Bucharest Open, losing in the final qualifying round to Argentine Nadia Podoroska.

-Tomova made her debut at US Open reaching qualifying competition.
+Tomova made her debut at the US Open in the qualifying competition.
 She finished the year as No. 152 in the world.

-2017: WTA 250 tour-level debut, top 150 year end
+2017: WTA Tour debut, top 150 at year end

-Tomova started the season with a loss to Elitsa Kostova at the qualifying draw of the Brisbane International, and then she lost in the first round of qualifying draw in Sydney.
+Tomova started the season with a loss to Elitsa Kostova at the qualifying draw of the Brisbane International, and then lost in the first round of qualifying draw in Sydney.
 At her debut at Australian Open, she lost in the qualifying competition to Eri Hozumi.
 At her Wimbledon debut, she fell in the first round of the qualifying competition.

 In July, she scored her biggest win so far, defeating Julia Görges in the first round of the Swedish Open.
-At the US Open she lost at the qualifying competition.
-In October, she managed to qualify for the Linz Open, where she lost to previous year's finalist Viktorija Golubic in three sets.
+At the US Open she lost in the qualifying competition.
+In October, she managed to qualify for the Linz Open, where she lost to the previous year's finalist Viktorija Golubic in three sets.

 She finished the year ranked No. 141 in the world.

-2018: Grand Slam debut at the Australian Open and first win at Wimbledon
+2018: Major debut and first win at Wimbledon

 Tomova made her debut in the main draw of a Grand Slam tournament, coming through qualifying rounds at the Australian Open as a lucky loser, but then lost in straight sets to Nicole Gibbs.

 At the French Open, she was eliminated in the second round of qualifying.

-She made her main draw debut at Wimbledon, going through qualifying and defeating Tereza Smitková for her first Grand Slam match win but then lost to Serena Williams in the second round, in straight sets.
+She made her main-draw debut at Wimbledon, going through qualifying and defeating wildcard Tereza Smitková for her first Grand Slam match win but then lost to Serena Williams in the second round, in straight sets.

-2019–20: US Open and WTA 500 debut
+2019–20: US Open and WTA 500 debuts

 Tomova made her WTA 500 main draw debut by reaching the second round with a win over Alizé Cornet at the 2019 Pan Pacific Open but was defeated by top seed and eventual champion, Naomi Osaka.

-In 2020, she made her main draw debut at the US Open as a direct entry where she was defeated by 22nd-seeded Amanda Anisimova, in the first round.
+In 2020, she made her main draw debut at the US Open as a direct entry where she was defeated by 22nd seed Amanda Anisimova, in the first round.

 Prior to that, Tomova tested positive for COVID-19 while staying in Palermo, Italy, for a prospective tournament.
-Despite the short season, she finished 2020 at No. 138, a new best year-end result.
+Despite the short season, she finished 2020 at No. 138, a new best year-result.